Adelaide railway station: Webb era

-The period from 1922-1930 was known as the Webb era on South Australian Railways.
+The period from 1922 to 1930 was known as the Webb era on South Australian Railways.
 Under the leadership of a new Railways Commissioner, William Alfred Webb, South Australian Railways began a massive rehabilitation programme.
 Worn-out infrastructure, under-powered steam locomotives, undersized rolling stock and outdated operating systems were all modernised and upgraded along essentially American lines.

 Among the many improvements that Webb championed, two of the best remembered are the introduction of new powerful steam locomotives and the rebuilding of Adelaide station.
 Nineteen designs were submitted and considered for the new station.
-The winner was a design proposed by local architects Daniel Garlick and Herbert Jackman.
+The winner was a design proposed by local architecture firm Garlick & Jackson.
 The initial plan had forward-thinking provisions for extra platforms (which were never built) to serve Commonwealth Railways trains, on the assumption that its standard gauge line would be extended from Port Augusta and Port Pirie into Adelaide.
 The foundation stone of the new station building was laid on 24 August 1926, and the building was completed in 1928.

 The new station comprised a massive sandstone building in neo-classical style.
 The upper three storeys housed the railways administration, which had previously been scattered in various buildings around the city.
 The concourse had many facilities to cater for long distance travellers as well as daily commuters - a dining room, hairdressers, and refreshment rooms.
 Of particular note was the enormous domed Marble Hall, which served as a grand and dignified main waiting room, and is now incorporated into the Adelaide Casino.
 The new station had 13 platforms, each covered by an individual canopy to alleviate the problems of smoke and fumes previously endured with an overall roof.
 The cost of the rebuilding greatly exceeded the original budget and the project became a source of great controversy within South Australia as the state came close to bankruptcy with the onset of the Great Depression.